DasHomi/preventer/README.md

 - Prevent horse hitting
   - _Prevents you from attacking horses and similar creatures (Horses (including Skeleton & Zombie Horses), Donkeys, Mules, Llamas, Camels)_
 - Prevent neutral mob hitting
-  - _Prevents you from neutral mobs (as defined in the minecraft wiki, except Spiders and Endermen)_
+  - _Prevents you from hitting neutral mobs (as defined in the minecraft wiki, except Spiders and Endermen)_
 </details>

 <details>